Latest London Hotel Offers

 If you're visiting London to explore its main sights and attractions, then a hotel in central London is likely to be what you're after, however, this can also mean paying a slight premium for the privilege.
 Within zone one, you've got a range of locations to choose from and wherever you stay, you'll be within easy reach of an underground station or at least a bus stop.

 If you want to be in the thick of it, hotels near Leicester Square and Piccadilly are likely to cost you a bit more, but do mean you don't have to trek far if you need a cheeky afternoon nap, or don't want far to go after a night out.
 There are still plenty of budget options in this area of London including The Z Hotel, Soho and hub by Premier Inn, in Covent Garden, both well-rated hotels without having to spend a fortune.
+There's a range of budget friendly hotels around Bloomsbury including the Royal National Hotel, Holiday Inn and the Doubletree by Hilton London West End.

 Hotels Near Mainline Stations